Instructions to Authors

 Body of Text may employ named sections at three levels (i.e., primary, secondary, and tertiary) and cannot be lettered or numbered.
-Primary sections are all caps, bold font, left justified, and employ the following heads: MATERIALS AND METHODS, RESULTS, DISCUSSION, DATA ACCESSIBILTY, ACKNOWLEDGMENTS, LITERATURE CITED, and figure legends.
+Primary sections are all caps, bold font, left justified, and employ the following heads: MATERIALS AND METHODS, RESULTS, DISCUSSION, DATA ACCESSIBILITY, ACKNOWLEDGMENTS, LITERATURE CITED, and figure captions.
 Note that the Introduction is not titled in the article file text.
-If appropriate, MATERIAL EXAMINED follows DISCUSSION, and appendices follow figure legends.
+If appropriate, MATERIAL EXAMINED follows DISCUSSION, and appendices follow figure captions.

 If only two heading levels are used, follow this format: